lumeland/lume.land/docs/advanced/migrate-to-lume2.md

 ## Slugify URLs plugin

-If you're using the `slugify_urls` plugin, it slugify also the files copied with `site.copy()`.
+If you're using the `slugify_urls` plugin, it also slugifies files copied with `site.copy()`.
 To disable it:

 ```js